Holy Cross hosts Chaikin and Lafayette

 Worcester, Massachusetts; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: Lafayette visits Holy Cross after Alex Chaikin scored 23 points in Lafayette’s 75-69 loss to the Bucknell Bison.
+BOTTOM LINE: Lafayette plays Holy Cross after Alex Chaikin scored 23 points in Lafayette’s 75-69 loss to the Bucknell Bison.

 The Crusaders are 6-5 in home games.
-Holy Cross averages 10.8 turnovers per game and is 7-0 when it wins the turnover battle.
+Holy Cross is fifth in the Patriot League with 22.8 defensive rebounds per game led by Max Green averaging 4.3.

-The Leopards are 5-9 against Patriot League opponents.
-Lafayette ranks second in the Patriot League allowing 68.9 points while holding opponents to 43.6% shooting.
+The Leopards are 5-9 in Patriot League play.
+Lafayette is 6-9 when it wins the turnover battle and averages 10.7 turnovers per game.

-Holy Cross averages 8.9 made 3-pointers per game, 1.6 more made shots than the 7.3 per game Lafayette allows.
-Lafayette’s 43.1% shooting percentage from the field this season is 2.1 percentage points lower than Holy Cross has allowed to its opponents (45.2%).
+Holy Cross scores 68.7 points per game, 0.2 fewer points than the 68.9 Lafayette gives up.
+Lafayette’s 43.1% shooting percentage from the field this season is 2.1 percentage points lower than Holy Cross has given up to its opponents (45.2%).

 TOP PERFORMERS: Joe Nugent averages 2.6 made 3-pointers per game for the Crusaders, scoring 12.0 points while shooting 42.4% from beyond the arc.
-Max Green is shooting 43.8% and averaging 15.9 points over the last 10 games.
+Green is averaging 14.3 points, 5.2 rebounds and 3.5 assists over the last 10 games.

-Chaikin is averaging 12.5 points for the Leopards.
+Chaikin is scoring 12.5 points per game with 2.6 rebounds and 1.0 assist for the Leopards.
 Caleb Williams is averaging 11.3 points over the last 10 games.

 LAST 10 GAMES: Crusaders: 2-8, averaging 67.6 points, 28.6 rebounds, 10.9 assists, 4.1 steals and 2.8 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 71.8 points per game.